• Skip to primary navigation

 • For Overnight Sourdough Pancakes:

-• First, into the pitcher of the blender, add the whole rolled oats, sourdough discard, milk (whole pasteurized or dairy free – I like homemade cashew milk), vanilla, and maple.
+• First, into the pitcher of the blender, add the whole rolled oats, sourdough discard, milk (whole pasteurized or dairy free – I use homemade cashew milk), vanilla, and maple.
 Cover the bowl with a tea towel and rest overnight at room temperature.

 • Second, the next morning, add the eggs, salt, baking powder and soda to the batter.